 What can I do instead?

 How is this beneficial?

 2. Delete apps from your phone, so you don’t have it handy to constantly check/scroll (by god do I know how addictive it is)

 3. Follow positive well-being accounts, these will help you to see the positives.
 Follow genuine accounts focused on your wellbeing.

 4. If it gets too much or overwhelming then take a little break from it.
 Or even dedicate a day with no social media use every week.

-5. Take up a hobby you enjoy and follow accounts you have an interest in.
+5. Take up a hobby you have always wanted to try or rekindle an old one.

 6. Go outdoors (leave that phone at home) and spend time in nature to recharge your own batteries and connect with yourself.
 There is so much beauty outside of social media.
 Breathe in that fresh air, use your 5 senses (what you see, hear, touch, taste and smell) to become more present/mindful!!

 7. Become more aware of your feelings when online.
 Check in with yourself: ask yourself do I feel ok doing this?
 Set yourself a time limit when online.